TypeOracle/TypeOracle/README.md

 adobe_sample_output/: instruction numbers of modules

-all_document.txt/: record the number of instructions of every dir in adobe_sample_input
+adobe_sample_result.txt/: record the number of instructions of every dir in adobe_sample_input

-##### all_random: randomly fuzzing all (documented+undocumented) APIs
+##### adobe_manual: fuzzing all binding calls using Adobe Manual

-we use the random type of all (documented+undocumented) APIs to fuzz Adobe and record coverage information using DynamoRIO
+We use the Adobe Manual's type information of all (documented+undocumented) binding calls to fuzz Adobe and record coverage information using DynamoRIO

-test_case/: test PDFs

 db/: coverage information recoreded by DynamoRIO